Tetris-Duel-Team/Tetris-Duel/README.md

 # FAQ

-1. Where is tetrisToProcess.s?
+1. Where is `tetrisToProcess.s`?

-  We have removed our custom preprocessor (as described in our final report) from github release for a cleaner repository. tetris.s contains all code in tetrisToProcess.s with only variable names replaced by actual values.
+  We have removed our custom preprocessor (as described in our final report) from github release for a cleaner repository. `tetris.s` contains all code in `tetrisToProcess.s` with only variable names replaced by actual values.

 # Team